LLM Reference

 The capability footprint differs most on structured outputs: Kimi K2 Instruct.
 Both models share reasoning mode, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Kimi K2 Instruct when provider fit and broader provider choice are central to the workload.
+Choose Kimi K2 Instruct when long-context analysis, larger context windows, and broader provider choice are central to the workload.
 Choose Phi-4 Mini Flash Reasoning when provider fit are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
 This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
 It also helps separate model capability from provider packaging, which can change cost and latency.
 For teams standardizing a stack, that distinction is often the difference between a benchmark win and a reliable deployment.

 FAQ